1. About

 As broadcasting with Icecast and Shoutcast is not realtime, the

-listener receives the audio content with a few seconds delay.
+listener receives the audio content with a few seconds of delay.

 This delay introduces an offset between the current song name and

 the actual song that is playing.
-To prevent confusion on the listener
+To prevent confusion on the listeners side

 In case you want to add a prefix and/or a suffix to your song name